 Tax Priorities for Rebuilding the Energy Efficiency Economy and Workforce

-Energy efficiency has been among the energy sectors hardest hit by the pandemic, with more than 360,000 jobs lost since the economic shutdown began in March.
+Energy efficiency has been among the energy sectors hardest hit by the pandemic, with almost 340,000 jobs lost since the economic shutdown began in March.
 Most of those laid off are construction workers and contractors who can’t get into homes and businesses to do work.

 Expanding existing tax incentives for energy efficiency improvements in homes and buildings is one of the best ways to put this sector back to work as the economy reopens.
 These incentives – such as a homeowner tax incentive for installing insulation or high-efficiency heating and cooling equipment – can quickly stimulate economic activity in the sector, giving consumers a strong incentive to invest while giving businesses the demand they need to maintain their workforce and rehire.